bomb-on/eve-swagger/README.rst

     app.on_pre_GET_people += foo
     app.on_fetched_resource_people += bar

-The swagger docs will now look like this:
+The Swagger docs will now look like this:

 .. code-block:: python